Our Safeguarding Children Policy and our Safeguarding Adults Policy provide more information about our own procedures

 Schools/Facilities may wish to ask a coach direct questions around how they would deal with a safeguarding incident.

-If you wish to report any concerns within Guernsey Sports Commission programmes, please contact one of the GSC Welfare Officers (details below)
+If you wish to report any concerns within Guernsey Sports Commission programmes, please contact our Welfare Officer (details below)

 If you have a concern, or wish to report anything within a Guernsey sport, you can do so to your sport’s Child Welfare Officer who will be able to support you.

 If you are dissatisfied with how your concern is being dealt with by your sport, please contact the Guernsey Sports Commission's Welfare Officer.

 Graham Chester | email@example.com